Queer London Hardcore

 Formation & Debut single (2020 - 2021)

-Neversaid was formed in London, in early 2020 when, a previous project by the name of East 12th Streetย featuring vocalist Lila Samuel and guitarist Michael Gough joined forces with an unnamed project of guitarist Cameron Moore and bassist Dimitris Bezanis.
+Neversaid was formed in London, in early 2020 when, a previous project by the name of East 12th Street featuring vocalist Lila Samuel and guitarist Michael Gough joined forces with an unnamed project of guitarist Cameron Moore and bassist Dimitris Bezanis.
 'Braindead' and 'Off The Ground' were the first songs to be written collaboratively, with 'Single File' being an old East 12th Street song.
 Later joined by Lawrence Bishop (formerly of Short Stay) on drums, the band spent the Summer and Autumn months of 2020 writing and rehearsing together, by the end of the year, having over 20 demos overall, including 'Fall Short', and a very rough demo of 'BRAVE'.

-In December of 2020, the band entered the studio with John Gkamilis, vocalist of Playground Circus,ย a band that Lila had previously played drums in, to record their debut single 'Braindead'.
+In December of 2020, the band entered the studio with John Gkamilis, vocalist of Playground Circus, a band that Lila had previously played drums in, to record their debut single 'Braindead'.
 At this time, Cameron Moore announced to the band that he'd be leaving London to pursue higher education in Manchester, and that his future within the band was uncertain.
-Due to the unclear nature of Moore's permanent place in the band, they agreed that he would still write and record with Neversaid, but would not be an official member.ย
+Due to the unclear nature of Moore's permanent place in the band, they agreed that he would still write and record with Neversaid, but would not be an official member.

 2021 saw the band launch themselves publicly on social media, with the lineup of Lila Samuel, Michael Gough, Demitris Bezanis and Lawrence Bishop.
-Within a month of the band's launch, they signed a management contract with Lauren Bell of Passion For Talent,ย who they worked with until 2023, when she retired from artist management to focus on touring full-time.
-'Braindead'ย was released in March of 2021, alongside a lyric video on YouTube.
-The single recieved a widespread positive reaction from followers, with comparisons being drawn to early 2000s pop-punk bands including Blink-182, Bowling For Soup and New Found Glory.ย ย
+Within a month of the band's launch, they signed a management contract with Lauren Bell of Passion For Talent, who they worked with until 2023, when she retired from artist management to focus on touring full-time.
+'Braindead' was released in March of 2021, alongside a lyric video on YouTube.
+The single recieved a widespread positive reaction from followers, with comparisons being drawn to early 2000s pop-punk bands including Blink-182, Bowling For Soup and New Found Glory.

-'Getting Better' EP & internal conflicts (2021)
+'Getting Better' EP (2021)

 'BRAVE' & first UK tour (2021 - 2022)

 Neversaid entered the studio in March 2022 to record their follow-up single, 'BRAVE', with producers Ben Sansom (formerly of Lower Than Atlantis) and Charlie Coe.
 This song was a departure from the pop punk sound they were known for, leaning more into post-hardcore and screamo influences.
 The song was mastered by George Lever (Sleep Token, Loathe, Thornhill), and released in May 2022, along with a music video, shot by Dani Willgress.
-To promote this release, the band played their debut headline shows at the Carved Dive in Bromley (South East London) and The Pipeline in Brighton, both of which sold out.ย
+To promote this release, the band played their debut headline shows at the Carved Dive in Bromley (South East London) and The Pipeline in Brighton, both of which sold out.

-'Bond Over Blood' EP & DIY touring (2023 - 2024)
+'Bond Over Blood' EP & DIY Touring (2023 - 2024)

 In January 2024, Neversaid released the single 'No Father', alongside a music video by El Fragotsis, also starring Sarah Kidney and Nick Davey.
 The song was extremely well recieved, with fans and critics welcoming the heavier direction the band was going in.
 The single release was also accompanied by the EP announcement, which was set to be released 27th March 2025.
 One more single dropped before the EP, in the form of 'Fall Short', featuring a music video from Robyn E.B.
 When the 'Bond Over Blood' EP was released, it recieved widespread positive reviews.

 Neversaid announced their EP release show for early April at The Camden Eye, London, with support from Lucky Hit, DoubleA and Flower Factory.
 The show sold out within 4 days of announcement, which lead to the band booking a second date, this time featuring opener Wolfs.
 The second show would also sell out in advance.
-These shows were the final performances from guitarist Jordan Hibbert, who left the band for personal reasons.
+Following a run of shows in the spring and summer of 2024, guitarists Jordan Hibbert and Asa Thallon departed the group.
+Following their departure but took a break to reform the full band lineup.
+Dillon Beardon joined behind the drum kit over the summer, with guitarists Justin Yeung and Saga Mak completeling the lineup.

 Musical Style & Influences